Fairfield County, Connecticut: Climate

 Fairfield County has a hot-summer humid continental climate (Dfa) which borders a humid subtropical climate (Cfa) along Long Island Sound.
 The hardiness zone is 6b in the north and 7a within ten miles of the coast except for areas of Greenwich and Stamford along the coast which are 7b.
+Snowfall is most prevalent in February with 27 cm.
+Rainfall mildly changes thought the calendar year, it stays between 80 and 110 mm.
+Humidity also mildly changes, however, it is at its highest in the summer months.